niplav/site/range_and_forecasting_accuracy.md

 ![If an item does not appear in our records, it does not exist](./img/range_and_forecasting_accuracy/api_incomplete.png "Image of confused Obi-Wan Kenobi, with the text “Impossible.
 Perhaps the api is incomplete.”
 (If an item does not appear in our records, it does not exist)")

-I initially suspected a bug in my code, but to my surprise, after further investigation, it turns out that the Metaculus API returns timeseries with elements removed so that the length was always 101.
+I initially suspected a bug in my code, but to my surprise, after further investigation, it turns out that the Metaculus API returned timeseries with elements removed so that the length was always 101.

 I can think of two reasons to do this: